danyafaye/danyafaye/README.md

 # Hi, my name is **Danila Serpokrylov, 20 years old**! 👋
 ## I'm a *Front-End Developer* from Saint-Petersburg.
 ### Now I'm studying at the 3rd course in SUAI (State University of Aerospace Instrumentation)
-### My first react project: https://danyafaye.github.io/first-react-app-social-network/ // This is social network for developers who are looking for a job
+### My first react project: https://danyafaye.github.io/first-react-app-social-network/ // This is social network for developers who are looking for a job // It may work with interruptions due to the server that I used for development
 #### *📫 How to reach me*:
 #### Mobile phone number: +79377190559
 #### Email: serpokrylov.danila@mail.ru